Higher Education and Student Affairs Administration (M.S.)

 PROFESSIONAL DEVELOPMENT AND COMMUNITIES OF PRACTICE IN HIGHER EDUCATION | ||

-FUNDAMENTALS OF DATA MANAGEMENT AND DECISION SUPPORT IN HIGHER EDUCATION | ||
+ADVANCED DATA ANALYSIS TECHNIQUES IN HIGHER EDUCATION | ||

 Other elective courses may be selected from related courses/workshops in various disciplines or interdisciplinary areas with adviser approval. | ||